rgantt/collecting-tools/README.md

 search   - Search library
-prices   - Retrieve latest prices ids      - Retrieve missing game IDs
+prices   - Retrieve latest prices ids      - Retrieve missing game IDs want     - Add a game to the wishlist

 What would you like to do?
 (Ctrl + D to exit)
 ```